Merging sequential e-values via martingales: E-variables

-As shown by \cite{VW21}, for admissibility results on merging functions and e-value calibration, it is harmless to consider the case of a singleton $H=\{\p\}$, which we will assume.
-The probability space $(\Omega,\FFF,\P)$ is implicit and should be clear from the context, and the notation $\E$ for the expectation with respect to $\P$.
+As shown in \cite{VW21}, for admissibility results on merging functions, it is harmless to consider the case of a singleton $H=\{\P\}$ for an atomless probability measure $\P$.
+We will assume this throughout the paper.
+The underlying probability space $(\Omega,\FFF,\P)$ is implicit and should be clear from the context.
+The notation $\E$ is used for the expectation with respect to $\P$.
+Without loss of generality we only consider e-variables $E$ taking values in $[0,\infty)$ (since $E<\infty$ a.s.).